 All current HCV DAA-based treatment regimens have potentially significant interactions with commonly used drugs.
-9,27,40-42 A list of DDIs, summarized from the manufacturer prescribing information, is found in Appendix A, Table 23 and Table 24.
+1-5 A list of DDIs, summarized from the manufacturer prescribing information, is found in Appendix A, Table 22 and Table 23.
 Practitioners are strongly encouraged to consult with a knowledgeable clinical pharmacist and to use the web-based resources developed by the University of Liverpool to evaluate DDIs prior to starting DAA treatment (www.hep-druginteractions.org).
 CPRS is routinely updated to alert providers about potential DDIs with all approved HCV antiviral treatment regimens.

 EBR and GZR are substrates of CYP3A and p-glycoprotein (P-gp) and GZR is a substrate of the drug transporter organic anion transporting polypeptide (OATP) 1B1/3 transporters.
 Co-administration of EBR/GZR with strong CYP3A inducers, including efavirenz, is contraindicated and with moderate CYP3A inducers is not recommended since EBR and GZR concentrations may be decreased, leading to reduced therapeutic effect.
 Co-administration of strong CYP3A4 inhibitors with EBR/GZR is not recommended since this may increase EBR and GZR concentrations.
-EBR/GZR is contraindicated with OATP1B1/3 inhibitors including certain HIV protease inhibitors; see Appendix A, Table 23 and Table 24.
+EBR/GZR is contraindicated with OATP1B1/3 inhibitors including certain HIV protease inhibitors; see Appendix A, Table 22 and Table 23.
+Drug-Drug

+Interactions with HIV Antiretrovirals.
 EBR and GZR are inhibitors of the drug transporter BCRP (breast cancer resistance protein) and may increase plasma concentrations of co-administered BCRP substrates.

 GLE and PIB are substrates and inhibitors of P-gp and BCRP and GLE is also a substrate and inhibitor of OATP1B1/3.
 In addition, GLE and PIB are weak inhibitors of CYP3A, CYP1A2, and UGT1A1.
-Co-administration of GLE/PIB with drugs that inhibit hepatic P-gp, BCRP, or OATP1B1/3 may increase the plasma concentrations of GLE and/or PIB.
+Coadministration of GLE/PIB with drugs that inhibit hepatic P-gp, BCRP, or OATP1B1/3 may increase the plasma concentrations of GLE and/or PIB.
 Coadministration of GLE/PIB with drugs that induce P-gp/CYP3A may decrease GLE and PIB plasma concentrations.